 Can I Breastfeed if I Have Flat or Inverted Nipples?

 Yes, you can breastfeed with flat or inverted nipples.
-Many mothers successfully do.
-Consider consulting a lactation consultant for techniques and tools that can help create a better latch and support your breastfeeding journey.
+Many mothers do so successfully.
+A lactation consultant can walk you through techniques and tools that help create a better latch.

 How Long Should Each Feeding Session Last?